juhibansal/tweetschallenge/README.md

 # tweetschallenge
-This is a README for solution to Coding Challange for Insight Data Engineering:
+This is a README for solution to Coding Challange:

 Problem statement is to implement codes for two features:
 Calculate the total number of times each word has been tweeted.